 He reigned in 69-79 CE.
 The first ruler from the Flavian dynasty.
 He distinguished himself as a reformer and reogranizer of Roman statehood, he strengthened the borders of the empire.

 He reigned in the years 37-41 CE.
 Caligula initially ruled along with the Senate and gained great popularity.
 A few months after taking over the power, he suffered a serious illness.
 After returning to health, he changed his attitude.
 He became cruel and unpredictable.
 He resumed the trials for else majesty, disposed of the Senate, demanded that he and his close family be worshiped.

 After the suicide, Otho proclaimed himself the ruler of Rome.
 Defeated by Vespasian in the battle of Cremona, he was drowned in the Tiber.

 Emperor in the years 96-98 CE.
-Ancestor of the Antonine dynasty.
+The ancestor of the Antonine dynasty.
 He was a much gentler emperor than his predecessor, Domitian.
 He freed prisoners accused of treason, forbidding such accusations in the future, restored confiscated fortunes, and strengthened the importance of the Senate.
 He adopted the young commander Trajan, who fought in Germania.

 Marcus Salvius Otho

 After the assassination of Galba, he took the office of a pretorian candidate.
 He ruled from January to April 69 CE.